-A recent study by CREDS demonstrated that household activities account for around two-thirds of global greenhouse gases and also identified some key areas where households can contribute most to reducing their carbon footprint15
+A recent study by CREDS demonstrated that household activities account for around two-thirds of global greenhouse gases and also identified some key areas where households can contribute most to reducing their carbon footprint16

 There's no mistaking that the emissions cuts to reach net-zero emissions require people to do things differently, residents need to be engaged in the challenge and policy and actions should be designed to reflect this to bring people on the journey through encouragement and collaboration.
-With a population of 55,52816 and an area containing 3145 businesses 17, there remains a significant potential to reduce carbon emissions collectively in collaboration with one another.
+With a population of 8622117 and an area containing 5135 businesses 18, there remains a significant potential to reduce carbon emissions collectively in collaboration with one another.
 Part of our engagement work will involve the creation of Community Boards to align our plans with the community and have positive engagement

-Research produced by the Behavioural Insights Team18 (TBIT) The Centre for Behaviour & the Environment highlighted an important facet to environmental engagement, that being guilt-based messaging, which is often common in environmental campaigns, causes defensiveness and disengagement.
+Research produced by the Behavioural Insights Team19 (TBIT) The Centre for Behaviour & the Environment highlighted an important facet to environmental engagement, that being guilt-based messaging, which is often common in environmental campaigns, causes defensiveness and disengagement.
 Positive emotions, building rapport and having shared values can be more effective at eliciting engagement.
-Therefore the approach we will take will be to continually promote sustainable norms in the work we do, in order to more effectively reach as many people to promote a 'new normal', to motivate and ease the change ld Objective / Target Activity Current or Future Tasks Timescales Priority 4.1 Raise awareness of Climate Change and Biodiversity issues as part communication strategy involving newsletters, web updates and social media activity a. - A new engagement scheme to inform and advise our residents on the following issues; Encourage individuals to plant wildflowers and maintain environments which encourage Climate Change Communication Strategy adopted with frequent newsletters, web and social media activity Newsletter to continue monthly, encourage more sign ups each year Otherwise, objectives to continue yearly and progress/feedback to be monitored when the strategy
+Therefore the approach we will take will be to continually promote sustainable norms in the work we do, in order to more effectively reach as many people to promote a 'new normal', to motivate and ease the change

-- We have set up a new Climate Change and Biodiversity bulletin which was first issued in August 2020 - Employed a Climate Change Specialist who is to act as a point of contact for interested people and organisations - Improved our social media activity on Climate and Biodiversity related issues
+- We have set up a new Climate Change and Biodiversity bulletin which was first issued in August 2020 - Employed a Climate Change Specialist who is to act as a point of contact for interested people and organisations - Improved our social media activity on Climate and Biodiversity related issues - Held a listening session with consultees on the draft Action Plan in August